clarissalittler/bricoleur-bench/traces/temperature-converter/bricoleur/trace-01.md

     print("unknown option")
 ```

-Notes: Happy path works; tests `scale=c` with `32` and gets `0.0`.
-Realizes this is clunky to reuse from the command line without prompts.
+Run: `python convert.py`, choose `c`, enter `32` → prints `0.0`.
+Notes: Works, but prompts make it annoying to use from the command line.

 ## Step 4: Copies logic into a script and forgets units in output
 Moves to `argparse` for direct CLI use but prints bare numbers and allows both flags at once.

+Snapshot: convert.py

 ```python
 import argparse